instructlab/docs.instructlab.ai/docs/getting-started/linux_nvidia.md

 ## tl;dr

 !!! note
-    These steps will pull down a premade `qna.yaml` so you can do a local build. skip the `wget`, `mv`, and `ilab taxonomy diff` if you don't want to do this.
+    These steps will pull down a premade `qna.yaml` so you can do a local build.
+Skip the `wget`, `mv`, and `ilab taxonomy diff` if you don't want to do this.

 ```bash
 python3.11 -m venv venv-instructlab-0.18-3.11